squeek502/ryanliptak.com/posts/zig-is-a-windows-resource-compiler.md

 So now we can restore the full `rufus.rc` file and move on to the [`rufus.manifest`](https://github.com/pbatard/rufus/blob/master/src/rufus.manifest) file.

+<p><aside class="note">

-<aside class="note"><p>Note: A [`.manifest` file](https://learn.microsoft.com/en-us/windows/win32/sbscs/manifest-files-reference) is an XML file that can be embedded into an executable as a special resource type (it is embedded as a string of XML; there's no conversion to a binary format).
-Windows then reads the embedded XML and modifies certain attributes of the executable as needed.</p></aside>
+Note: A [`.manifest` file](https://learn.microsoft.com/en-us/windows/win32/sbscs/manifest-files-reference) is an XML file that can be embedded into an executable as a special resource type (it is embedded as a string of XML; there's no conversion to a binary format).
+Windows then reads the embedded XML and modifies certain attributes of the executable as needed.

+</aside></p>

 First, let's get back to this problem that we bypassed earlier: